Most Recent Updates

 COVID-19 Infection in Early Pregnancy or when TTC

 A nationwide study published in June 2021 indicated the risk of pregnancy loss at less than 20 weeks gestation due to COVID-19 was similar to the rate of early pregnancy loss in pregnant women without COVID-19 infection.
-Although the number of participants was small (n=94), to date, it is the largest study of this type.

 However, at least three separate studies (from August/September 2020 and July 2021) identified COVID-19 receptors in the early oocyte and blastocyst; therefore, it is possible that infection in early pregnancy could have adverse effects on the embryo.
 Significantly more research is necessary in larger populations of women.

 A case study published in March 2021 found COVID-19 nucleocapsid protein, viral RNA, and particles in the placenta and fetal tissues of an early pregnancy miscarriage from a pregnant woman who had tested positive for the infection.
 The study also determined that fetal organs, such as lung and kidney may be targets for coronavirus.
+For more information, see "COVID placentitis" in the section below.

-Regarding fertility and trying to conceive (TTC), a study published in June 2021 found that seropositivity to the SARS-CoV-2 spike protein (due to infection) does not prevent embryo implantation or early pregnancy development.
+Regarding fertility and trying to conceive (TTC), a study published in June 2021 found that seropositivity to the COVID-19 spike protein (due to infection) does not prevent embryo implantation or early pregnancy development.
 The study used in vitro fertilization frozen embryo transfer as a model for evaluating the impact of COVID-19 seropositivity on implantation.

 Infection Transmission to Fetus/Newborn